Skip to content

 Earnest Money | How it works when buying a home

 If you back out of the deal for a reason not outlined in the purchase agreement, the sellers may be able to keep the earnest money.
-However, if the deal goes through as planned, the earnest money is applied to the home purchase and becomes part of the down payment
+However, if the deal closes as planned, the earnest money goes towards the down payment.

 Why pay earnest money when buying a home?